chRyNaN/colors/docs/colors-core/colors-core/com.chrynan.colors.space/-rgb-color-space/index.md

 A specific RGB color space is defined by the following properties:

+-
+   Three chromaticities of the red, green and blue primaries, which define the gamut of the color space.
+-
-<ul><li>Three chromaticities of the red, green and blue primaries, which define the gamut of the color space.</li><li>A white point chromaticity that defines the stimulus to which color space values are normalized (also just called "white").</li><li>An opto-electronic transfer function, also called opto-electronic conversion function or often, and approximately, gamma function.</li><li>An electro-optical transfer function, also called electo-optical conversion function or often, and approximately, gamma function.</li><li>A range of valid RGB values (most commonly [0..1]).</li></ul>
+   A white point chromaticity that defines the stimulus to which color space values are normalized (also just called "white").
+-
+   An opto-electronic transfer function, also called opto-electronic conversion function or often, and approximately, gamma function.
+-
+   An electro-optical transfer function, also called electo-optical conversion function or often, and approximately, gamma function.
+-
+   A range of valid RGB values (most commonly [0..1]).

 The most commonly used RGB color space is [sRGB](../-color-spaces/-s-r-g-b.md).